 All public libraries rely on a combination of public and private funding to ensure excellence.
 This is why the Chapel Hill Public Library Foundation was established in 1997 to support and enrich the capabilities, resources, and services of the Chapel Hill Public Library.
-The Foundation does this by fundraising and advocacy that benefits our diverse community and promote greater awareness of the Library’s valuable resources.
+The Foundation does this by fundraising and advocacy that benefits our diverse community and promotes greater awareness of the Library’s valuable resources.

 The Foundation’s leadership has been impressive from its start to the present day.
 Robert Woodruff, Michelle Lewis, Gene Pease, and George Cianciolo have all served as President of the Board of Directors.
 Currently, Rob Maitland is the President.
 The Foundation is governed by a volunteer Board of Directors.
 Independent contractors provide executive leadership and bookkeeping services.

 Original assets of the Foundation came from the Cornelia Spencer Love Trust, which was established in 1982 and managed by the Town before the Foundation was given management responsibility in 1999.